Chat Metadata Pass-Through

 - Metadata is not stripped from chat history (unlike

 page_content, which is stripped before saving).
-Themarkers remain in the stored messages. - If the mentor's behavior doesn't reflect the metadata context as expected, update the mentor's system prompt to explicitly reference the metadata fields.
+Themarkers remain in the stored messages. - If the agent's behavior doesn't reflect the metadata context as expected, update the agent's system prompt to explicitly reference the metadata fields.